Video game market in China

 Youku Tudou (优酷) is a video hosting service based in Beijing, China.
 It operates as a subsidiary of Alibaba Group Holding Limited.

-On March 12 2012, Youku reached an agreement to merger with Tudou in a stock-for-stock transaction, the new entity being named Youku Tudou.
+On March 12, 2012, Youku reached an agreement to merge with Tudou in a stock-for-stock transaction, the new entity being named Youku Tudou.
 It has more than 500 million monthly active users, with 800 million daily video views.

 Bilibili has developed several unique features that enable it to distinguish itself from other platforms.
 The site allows its viewers to send real-time comments that run across the screen while the video is playing, which significantly increases the sense of engagement.
 Bilibili creates a community for Chinese gamers to share their gaming experience.

-To manage these three video game platforms could be a big opportunity for brands to gain attention from chinese consumers and to improve your brand awareness.
+To manage these three video game platforms could be a big opportunity for brands to gain attention from Chinese consumers and to improve their brand awareness.

 Read also :